YurichBRO/discord-useful-features/README.md

 2.2 - removed -d flag as it is reloc-unique parameter, which is now passed through delete parameter.

-2.3 - as there are more and more commands, commands module now has an __init__.py file in which all the commands are imported to be easily exported to main.py.
-Added new command - delete_id"
+2.3 - as there are more and more commands, commands module now has an `__init__.py` file in which all the commands are imported to be easily exported to main.py.
+Added new command - `/delete_id`"